beefchimi/earwurm/docs/examples.md

 // It is possible that we have asked for an `id` that
 // does not exist, so we will guard against `undefined`. if (appleSound) {
-  appleSound.volume(0.8);
+  appleSound.volume = 0.8;
   appleSound.play();
-  // We only wanted this sound to play once,
+  // We only wanted this `Stack > Sound` to play once,
-  // so go ahead and remove it after it has ended. appleSound.on('ended', () => manager.remove('Apple'));
+  // so we remove the entire `Stack` once it has ended. appleSound.on('ended', () => manager.remove('Apple'));
 }